Topics Map > Administration & Governance > Administrative Resources > For Department Chairs and Program Directors

-Topics Map > Academic & Curricular Administration > Graduate Student Administration > Teaching Assistant Resource Center
+Topics Map > Teaching, Learning & Academic Administration > Graduate Student Affairs > Graduate Assistantships

 UW System policy requires that non-native English speakers demonstrate proficiency in spoken English before they are assigned classroom duties as teaching assistants (TAs).

-Each department is required to have procedures in place for ensuring that TAs have demonstrated appropriate proficiency in spoken English.
+Each L&S department must establish procedures for ensuring that TAs have demonstrated appropriate proficiency in spoken English.
 Standard procedures and guidelines are listed below.

-- The offer of a guarantee of long-term support as a TA to a non-native English speaking student should be made contingent on demonstration of the requisite level of spoken English proficiency.
+Ensure the guarantee of long-term support as a TA to non-native English speaking students is contingent on demonstration of the requisite level of spoken English proficiency.
 See Graduate Support Guarantee Offer Letters.
 Please note TAs will still be supported if they do not demonstrate proficiency immediately.